 Cressi is well known for their diving fins, they are one of the most popular brands on the market.
 They have recently introduced a line of snorkeling fins and the Palau fins are the most compact making them ideal for traveling.

-These are the best snorkel fins for beginners because they are so easy to adjust to almost any size foot.
+These are the best snorkel fins for beginners and for people with wide feet because they are so easy to adjust to almost any size foot.

 The soft open heel is adjustable to fit a wide range of foot sizes and are very comfortable, even for extended periods of time in the water.
 The comfortable foot pocket doesn’t require a sock like most other fins.
 They are also well suited for other water sports like body surfing and boogie boards.